 Fit and Comfort

-Choosing the right fit of helmet is important, but this is easy to do.
-Measure the circumference of your head just about the eyebrows in centimeters.
-Choose the right size.
+Then consult the manufactures chart to choose the right size.
 If you are at the top end of a size go for the larger one.
-Allow a centimeter or so if you are going to wear a hat.
+Allow a centimeter or so if you are going to wear a beanie or other type of hat.

 As people have different shaped heads, manufacturers tend to make different shaped helmets or become known for making one of a particular shape.

-If you buy a helmet online make sure you have time to return it and try again before you go skiing, especially important if you are going across country on a long ski trip.
+If you buy a helmet online make sure you have time to return it and get another one before you go skiing, especially important if you are going across country on a long ski trip.

 If you have a ski shop nearby, try on a few different brands till you find the one you like, then buy it online for a cheaper price.
 Different helmets will suit different head shapes and there is never a one size fits all solution to buying a ski helmet.